 - Replacement paper bags are typically required to be made of 40% recycled paper and be 100% recyclable.

 Don't see an answer to your question?
-Contact us at the link below!
-If it's relevant to the Trash-Free waters website, it may be including it in a future update.
+Contact us using the link below.